TODAY’S UPDATE: April 13, 2021

 The Thai government and the UK government are highly recommending to cancel or postpone unnecessary travel to Thailand.
 If the travel is of extreme urgency and importance, the traveler must secure a medical certificate confirming that he/she is not a COVID-19 positive and should also provide health insurance no matter what the cost is.

 I am a U.S. citizen.
 I arrived in Bangkok last March 9.
 My flight to Manila has been canceled on April 8.
 I am in Pattaya.
-Do I need a US embassy letter to extend my 30-day Travel Visa?
-Or can I just go to the Thai Immigration office in Pattaya to get extension due to COVID-19?
+Do I need a US embassy letter to extend my 45-day Travel Visa?
+Or can I just go to the Thai Immigration office in Pattaya to get an extension due to COVID-19?